w4bo/AA2425-unibo-mldm/slides/cs-vocalization.md

 Several LLM-based applications have been deployed to overcome these limitations.

-- There are applications for data analysis that are capable of generating and interpreting code (mainly Python), analyzing datasets, and supporting data scientists in doing data elaborations and analyses.
+- There are applications for data analysis that generate and interpret code (mainly Python) to analyze datasets and support data scientists in doing analyses.
-    - Applications can be directly deployed by LLM providers (e.g., Data Analyst [@dataanalyst] by ChatGPT)
+    - Applications can be deployed by LLM providers (e.g., Data Analyst [@dataanalyst])
-    - or can be deployed by third-party users (e.g., Data Scientist [@datascientist]).
+    - or by third-party users (e.g., Data Scientist [@datascientist]).
 - Intuitively, these applications allow the underlying LLM to invoke functions from external libraries when appropriate (e.g., Python's pandas, scikit-learn, and scipy) and to generate and execute external code.

 :::